 Urea formaldehyde foam is created within the wall cavity by injecting and simultaneously mixing two chemical components to form the foam which then expands to fill the cavity.
 This type of insulation is covered by British Standards BS:5618 for the material and BS5617 for the application.

 The installation of cavity wall insulation must be carried out by a specialist contractor, who should provide a Cavity Insulation Guarantee Agency (CIGA) guarantee which is the industry wide guarantee scheme for this type of work.
-Further information on the CIGA guarantee can be found by following the link to their website provided in the external links section at the bottom of the page.
+For further information, visit the Cavity Insulation Guarantee Agency - CIGA website (external link).

 In a typical installation small holes are drilled into the mortar between the brick courses of the outer leaf at approximately one metre intervals.
 The insulating material is blown or injected into the cavity through these holes which are subsequently filled to leave no sign of the work that has been carried out.